 - Your own energy habits.
 You’d be surprised at the potential for increasing energy conservation in your home.
 One of the simplest ways is to get accustomed to higher (or lower) temperatures, depending on the season.
 Just a few degrees can make a big difference.

-For help planning a whole-house energy-saving strategy for your San Diego area home, please contact us at Sherlock Heating & Air Conditioning.
+For help planning a whole-house energy-saving strategy for your San Diego area home, please contact us at Sherlock Plumbing Heating & Air.